 Some people never seek treatment for their addiction.
 They might be in denial, have insufficient resources, or lack awareness.
 An untreated drug or alcohol addiction can have serious, life-long consequences, including:

 But beyond that, an untreated addiction robs you of a happy, fulfilling life.
-It’s impossible to build a successful career, marriage, and parent-child relationship if your focus is on drugs or alcohol.
+Building a successful career, marriage, and parent-child relationship is impossible if you focus on drugs or alcohol.
 A drug rehab centre in Birmingham, UK, should be your next stop if you struggle with addiction.

 Benefits of Quitting Drugs and Alcohol